Bryan Reynolds Player Props: Pirates vs. Reds

 - The Reds pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.

-- Reds pitchers combined to surrender 213 total home runs at a clip of 1.3 per game (second-most in the league).
+- Reds pitchers combined to allow 213 total home runs at a rate of 1.3 per game (second-most in the league).

-- Lodolo makes his first start of the season for the Reds.
+- Ashcraft makes his first start of the season for the Reds.

-- The 25-year-old southpaw started and threw five innings when he last appeared Saturday, Oct.
-1 against the Chicago Cubs.
+- The 25-year-old right-hander last appeared Wednesday, Oct.
+5 against the Chicago Cubs, when he started and went 5 1/3 innings.

 © 2023 Data Skrive.
 All rights reserved.